Parkxit/Parkxit/README.md

 - 👋 Hi, I’m @Parkxit
-- 👀 I’m interested in developing precisely in data structures and algorithms and also in problem solving and JAVA.
+- 👀 I’m interested in data structures and algorithms precisely in Java,problem solving and SQL.
 - 🌱 I’m currently learning computer languages such as c++,java,HTML,JS and CSS.
 - 💞️ I’m looking to collaborate on new and challenging projects .
 - 📫 How to reach me ...email id: parkxitdaivadnya09@gmail.com